 - Eliminate all forms of forced labor, child labor, and human trafficking

-- Elimination of discrimination based on birth, nationality, race, ethnicity, ideology, creed, religion, gender, various disabilities, and other personal characteristics not relevant to conducting business.
+- Elimination of discrimination based on birth, nationality, race, ethnicity, ideology, creed, religion, gender, age, sexual orientation, various disabilities, and other personal characteristics not relevant to conducting business.

 - Elimination of sexual harassment, power harassment, and other forms of harassment.

 We are firmly committed to preventing any relationship with antisocial forces that threatens the order and safety of civil society.
 We are working to strengthen our system for eliminating antisocial forces in cooperation with related organizations as a member of the Tokuboren (the Metropolitan area violation prevention association.)
 When starting new transactions, we conduct strict checks on our business partners and strive to prevent transactions with antisocial forces by including clauses to eliminate antisocial forces in contracts and other documents.